outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - energy units per minute
             - energy units per minute at a speed (of an exercise type)
             - minutes at a speed (of an exercise type)
+        - variable functions
           - speed acts like a type variable (exercise at speed 2 uses energy at a different rate) except when converting between types, when it acts like a numerical spectrum variable
+        - variable equations
+          - 5 energy units = 5 minutes at speed 2 & 3 minutes at speed 1
+          - x energy units = 6 minutes at speed 2

       - identify standards/formats of problem input & solution output
-        - problem input format (energy units per x minutes at speed 2 and y minutes at speed 1)
+        - problem input format: 'energy units' (5 energy units per 5 minutes at speed 2 and 3 minutes at speed 1)
-        - output solution format (energy units per 6 minutes at speed 2)
+        - solution output format: 'energy units' (x energy units per 6 minutes at speed 2)

       - which can be reduced to any of the standards:
         - standard 1: minutes at a particular speed (number of minutes at an exercise type)